interlynk-io/sbomqs/README.md

 # SBOM Platform - Free Tier

-Our new free tier provides a comprehensive solution to manage SBOMs (Software Bill of Materials) effortlessly, from centralized storage to vulnerability scanning, all while ensuring compliance and enhancing software supply chain security.
-Free tier is ideal for small teams.
+Our SBOM Automation Platform has a new free tier that provides a comprehensive solution to manage SBOMs (Software Bill of Materials) effortlessly.
+From centralized SBOM storage, built-in SBOM editor, continuous vulnerability mapping and assessment, and support for organizational policies, all while ensuring compliance and enhancing software supply chain security using integrated SBOM quality scores.
+The free tier is ideal for small teams.
 [Sign up](https://app.interlynk.io/)

 # SBOM Card